bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/gov.md

 - **Description**: The description of the proposal, which provides more details and rationale for the proposal.

 A delegator should delegate more the 200 staked BNB as the minimal requirement for submitting a proposal.
-The `propose` transaction will deduct the proposal fee (TODO: currently there is no such fee, we may add the fee) from the proposer address and create a new proposal on the BNB smart chain.
+The `propose` transaction will  and create a new proposal on the BNB smart chain.
 The proposal will have a unique proposal ID, and a proposal status of `Pending`.
 The proposal will then enter the voting period, which is the time window for the staking credit holders to cast their votes on the proposal.

 ### Cast Vote

-To cast a vote on a proposal, a staking credit holder needs to send a `castVote` transaction to the BNB smart chain, specifying the following information:
+To cast a vote on a proposal, a staking credit holder needs to send a `castVote` transaction to the `Governor` contract, specifying the following information:

-- **Voter address**: The BEP20 address of the voter, who casts the vote on the proposal.
+- **Voter address**: The address of the voter, who casts the vote on the proposal.
 The voter address can be the same as the staking credit holder address, or a different address that is delegated by the staking credit holder to participate in governance on their behalf.
 - **Proposal ID**: The ID of the proposal, which identifies the proposal that the voter wants to vote on.